humanmade/altis-workflow/docs/publication-checklist.md

 Publication Checklist will add a Tasks column to the Posts list screen showing the status of each post.
 This column is only shown if statuses have been registered.

-To hide this column, set the `modules.workflow.publication-checklist.hide_column` option to `true`:
+To hide this column, set the `modules.workflow.publication-checklist.hide-column` option to `true`:

 ```json
 {